caring for children and families. mind. body. soul.

 - We embody a passion for our purpose

-Our Little Haven serves the youngest victims of abuse, neglect, and mental or behavioral needs through a suite of programs all designed to offer and facilitate early intervention.
-Offering both physical and mental health treatment to abused and neglected children during their formative years (ages birth through ten), coupled with treatment services for the entire client family.
+We serve the young child impacted by abuse, neglect, and mental or behavioral health needs through a suite of programs all designed to offer and facilitate early intervention.
+We offer both physical and mental health treatment to children during their formative years (ages birth through ten), coupled with treatment services for the entire client family.

-As the service provision is very complex, emotional and complicated, the service is simplified through an easy example of a Cookie Jar:
+Because the services provided by Our Little Haven are very complex, emotional and complicated, these services are simplified through an easy example of a Cookie Jar.